Abdullah-ALASMY/comp2537-assignment2/README.md

 Description:
-This is a basic Node.js web app with user login and signup.
-It uses MongoDB to store users and sessions.
-Only logged-in users can access the members page, which shows a random image.
+This is a Node.js web application featuring user authentication and role-based authorization.
+Users can sign up, log in, and access a members-only page displaying a responsive grid of three images.
+Admins have access to an admin panel where they can view all users and promote or demote them.
+The app is built using EJS for templating and Bootstrap for responsive design.
+User sessions are securely managed with MongoDB, and the app is deployed on Render with secure environment variables.

 Technologies Used:
 - Node.js